rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 - **Open folder:** Opens the files in Windows File Explorer.
 - **Find linked files:** Populates the list with files linked to a top-level assembly.
 Similar to **Update** but no other File Sources are processed.
 - **Process selected:** Runs selected Tasks on the selected files.
 This does the same thing as clicking the **Process** button.
-- **Remove from list:** Moves the files to the *Excluded files* section of the list.
+- **Exclude from processing:** Moves the files to the *Excluded files* section of the list.
+If the files are already in that section, they are moved back.
+- **Remove from list** Removes files from the list.
-- **Move to Recycle Bin:** This is kinda asking for trouble, but can be handy with top-level assembly `Report unrelated files`.
+- **Move files to Recycle Bin:** This is kinda asking for trouble, but can be handy with top-level assembly `Report unrelated files`.
 If there are a lot of them, cleanup is a hassle.
 Here's how I do it now.

   - Save the Unrelated Files report as a `*.txt` file
   - Empty out the Recycle Bin